We have found success with all types of employment law cases, including:

 We won a trial held before an EEOC Administrative Judge in a Title VII retaliation case and obtained an order awarding compensatory damages and attorney's fees.

 Janyce Wiggins v.
-Dept of Veterans Affairs
+Department of Veterans Affairs

 EEOC CASE NO. 100-AO-7779X